scottcwilson/zen_cart_better_together/README.txt

 This module should only be used with ZenCart 1.3.5 or higher.
 If you are still running an earlier verison of ZenCart, please upgrade before installing this module.
-Alternately, you may use Better Together version 1.1, which is compatible with ZenCart 1.3.0 or higher.

 History:
-2.5.2 07/16/2016 - Interoperabilty issue with Checkout Candy and Better Together > 2.5.
+2.5.3 05/03/2017  Fixes for one-to-many discounts with identical items 2.5.2 07/16/2016 - Interoperabilty issue with Checkout Candy and Better Together > 2.5.
 2.5.1 03/01/2014 - Interoperabilty issue with Checkout Candy and Better Together > 2.5.
 2.5  06/01/2013 - Added one to many feature.